 MaryAnn Summers noted that the Committee has heard a lot about what SR 48 wants, but there are three routes represented.
 MaryAnn noted that the signs were also important to SR 41.
 MaryAnn commented that SR 41 residents worked hard with DelDOT and legislators to get the signs installed initially.
 MaryAnn reiterated that she felt much of the conversation had focused on the wants and needs of SR 48 and that SR 41 and SR 7 were falling by the wayside.
 Andrew reminded the Committee Members that they are guided by Senate Resolution #10.
 The Resolution clearly refers to all three routes.
 Andrew noted that although the discussion may focus on one route or another at various times, the directives include all three roads.
-Andrew requested that the Committee Committee Members to fully explain each approach before the Committee Members vote to make recommendations.
+Andrew requested that the Committee Continue with the methodical method to fully explain each approach before the Committee Members vote to make recommendations.

-Nick read text from the Senate Resolution #10 text, specifically that "the Special Committee shall study and make recommendations regarding; 1.
-How to reduce the number of trucks traveling along these roadways; and 2.
-Any improvements in engineering, infrastructure, education and enforcement that can improve the quality of life for those that live along these roadways."
-Nick noted that the Resolution does not indicate any language referring to the signs.
+Nick read text from the Senate Resolution #10 text and observed that the Resolution does not indicate any language referring to the signs.
 Nick indicated that he thought mentioning the signs creates a new topic for SR 41, SR 48, and SR 7, but mostly for SR 41 and 48, and that the signs were not germane to the Resolution.
 Tigist referred Nick and the Committee Members to the organization of the Matrix, in which each of the ideas submitted to date were categorized based on their relation to each of the directives contained in Senate Resolution #10, shown in the left-most column.
 Andrew reminded the Committee that nothing had been decided (voted on) at this point, and that the Committee was still in the process of defining ideas.
 Andrew noted that voting will occur once the ideas are fully understood by all Committee Members, likely over the next two meetings, and the merits of each idea could be discussed at that time.